-Those who have never taken the plunge and tried a skiing holiday might have got it into their heads that your options are pretty limited once you’re above the snowline.
+Those who have never taken the plunge and tried skiing in idaho might have got it into their heads that your options are pretty limited once you’re above the snowline.
 If you think a chalet trip is limited to ski and, well… après-ski, you couldn’t be more wrong.
 Ski resorts often have a wealth of alternative activities on offer, which are enticing whether you’ve got a ton of experience on the slopes or are still firmly in snow-plough mode.

 Seeing as our range of luxury catered ski chalets is so big, there’s a huge choice of alternative things to do, from the daring to the downright lazy.
 Here’s 10 of our suggestions for things to do that’ll make your skiing holiday one to remember – and there’s even one or two that haven’t got a thing to do with snow.

 Let’s get this one out of the way early.
 You’re on a skiing holiday after all, and even if it’s never appealed to you before, it’s worth at least trying to see what the fuss is all about.
 Rent yourself some equipment for the day and book a beginner’s lesson – you never know, you might find yourself with a brand new passion after only a morning!
 Resorts such as Val d’Isere and Chamonix have built themselves around a love of skiing and are well-equipped for skiers of all abilities.
 If you’re looking for a great place to take your first ever skiing trip with the family, this Idaho skiing destination is the perfect place to head to during the winter season.

 2) Swap high altitudes for the high street

 Tempting as it is for the newbie to think of ski resorts as little more than a few log cabins and an awful lot of snow, the biggest and best resorts are often more like self-contained towns.
 As such, you’ll often find some great opportunities if something chic is more your style than salopettes, with everything from high-end designer boutiques to weekly markets to satisfy that craving for a wander round the shops.